The idea that a kid is responsible for things is not inborn—it doesn’t just happen by itself. It needs to be taught, coached, and learned.

 The earlier you connect the reward to the responsibility, the more clearly that becomes associated in your child’s mind.

-It’s important as a parent to meet your own responsibilities on a consistent basis and to label it when you do.
+As a parent, you need to meet your own responsibilities consistently and to label it when you do.
 So you can say:

 If your child asks where are you going, say: